nasirkhan/laravel-starter/README.md

 1. Set Permissions for Posts, Categories, Tags: `php artisan article:create-permissions`
 1. Set Permissions for Newsletter:  `php artisan newsletter:create-permissions`

+*After creating the new permissions use the following commands to update cashed permissions.*

+`php artisan cache:forget spatie.permission.cache`

 ### Seed Sample Data (Optional & should use only on testing)
 1. Add sample data on Posts, Categories, Tags with the following command `php artisan article:create-sample-data`
 1. Add sample data on Newsletter with the following command `php artisan newsletter:create-sample-data`